BenjaminKarasik28/Spring-Boot-Microservice-FakeReddit/README.md

 ![erd](https://github.com/BenjaminKarasik28/Spring-Boot-Microservice-FakeReddit/blob/master/Javadoc.png)

 ## Kibana
 There is ELK logging set up on our application.
 We implemented custom monitoring on the service layer so that we are able to more closely observe any potential issues.
+See screenshot below for user-api:

+![erd](https://github.com/BenjaminKarasik28/Spring-Boot-Microservice-FakeReddit/blob/master/Kibana.png)

+## Jenkins
+We were able to accomplish over 80% test of application collectively through unit and integration tests.
+We monitored the test coverage using Jacoco.
 See screenshot below:

-![erd](https://github.com/BenjaminKarasik28/Spring-Boot-Microservice-FakeReddit/blob/master/Kibana.png)